 Virgin Mobile has been going for a long time, and some of its SIM only deals are particularly attractive.
 They're all one-month rolling contracts, so you can stop paying at any time if you so wish, giving you flexibility if you want to change your plan or go for a phone-inclusive deal down the line.

 Tesco Mobile SIM only deals

-The UK's biggest supermarket has been known to offer competetive - if not stellar - SIM only deals, with low data prices starting around the £6 a month mark.
+The UK's biggest supermarket has been known to offer competitive - if not stellar - SIM only deals, with low data prices starting at not much more than a fiver a month.
 Where it get's really interesting is if you download the Xtras app to an Android phone: you'll save £3 on your monthly bill, but you will have to see adverts every time you unlock your handset.